-My journey into creating Have Pupper Will Travel began with a simple love for travel and getting outside with our cattle dog mix.
+My journey into creating Have Pupper Will Travel began with a simple love for travel and getting outside with our rescue dogs.

 As he seemed to double in size each week, it became clear that he was not going to be 'only the size of a cocker spaniel,' as our original vet had estimated.
 In fact, he topped out at around 80 pounds; this meant we really wanted to make sure he was well-socialized with both people and other dogs.
 It also meant exposing him to a variety of environments.